Middle School at Westminster (3-5)

 In the middle school, students look forward to coming to school each day and are proud of what they accomplish.
 Daily work and special projects provide many opportunities to explore the world, discover special interests, and exercise creativity.
 A challenging curriculum provides motivation to learn in depth about a broad array of subjects.
 The children’s curiosity and imagination are sparked by a team of dedicated, creative teachers who are passionate about the subjects they teach.

-Although the teachers in grades 3 – 6 teach different subjects, they work closely together in teams (one team for grades 3 and 4, one for grades 5 and 6) to coordinate the daily schedule of classes, quizzes, tests, projects, field trips, and other activities to ensure a steady workload and balance of activities for the children.
-Since all of the grade-level teachers know and teach all of the children, they are especially able to keep a close eye on each student’s progress, whether academic, social, or emotional.
+Although the teachers in grades 3 – 5 teach different subjects, they work closely together as a team to coordinate the daily schedule of classes, quizzes, tests, projects, field trips, and other activities to ensure a steady workload and balance of activities for the children.
+Since all of the grade- level teachers know and teach all of the children, they are especially able to keep a close eye on each student’s progress, whether academic, social, or emotional.
 Small classes provide the opportunity for individual attention.
-Teachers and parents are in close communication, through personal conferences, telephone calls, teacher postings on Edline, and emails.
+Teachers and parents are in close communication, through personal conferences, telephone calls, emails, and teacher postings on a private online portal.
 The teachers provide a warm welcome and a helping hand for each student, taking a personal interest in supporting the child’s progress, not only as a scholar, but as an individual developing his/her own personality and navigating the world of school, friends, and peer relations.

 High-quality, in-depth curricula are in place for all academic subjects taught in the middle-school, including English/language arts, math, science, history/classical studies, geography, and French.
 With Westminster’s learning-friendly environment and teacher specialists, our students are exposed to a greater breadth and depth of knowledge, and progress at a faster pace than their peers in public and other private schools.